hammadtq/binance-php-sdk/README.md

     make && sudo make install &&                       \
     cd ../../

+## (Optional) - Enable extension by default!
+If you're a heavy user, you can add this line to your php.ini files for php-cli, apache2, or php-fpm.

+> extension=secp256k1.so

 The repository was made on Mac OSX using PHP version `7.15.3`.
 You will also need a version above 7.
 It is advised to go with native PHP installation instead of going with XAMPP or WAMPP so to take advantage of secp256k1-php natively.
 Also, you may need `gmp` extension.

 To handle big numbers, the SDK makes use of [brick/math](https://github.com/brick/math) precision library.
 Please consider using this or another `bcmath` or `gmp` based solutions while dealing with blockchain based numbers.